-In addition to \$25 million allocated through the state budget in 2024 for rebuilding damaged working waterfront facilities, two new grants to Maine from the National Oceanic and Atmospheric Administration, totaling \$16 million, will support resilience and preservation activities for working waterfronts.
+In addition to \$25 million allocated through the state budget in 2024 for rebuilding damaged working waterfront facilities, two new grants to Maine from NOAA, totaling \$16 million, will advance resilience and preservation activities for working waterfronts.
 These resources are an opportunity to strengthen strategies for increasing the resilience of working waterfronts and piloting models for protection and preservation.
-The State and others can support community conversations about potential benefits and drawbacks of alternative ownership models for working waterfront infrastructure.
-Communities and the State should collaborate on options to strengthen working waterfront infrastructure and protect access, considering strategies like development fees or impact fees on non-marine dependent uses to fund improvements to critical working waterfront infrastructure; and public, private, and philanthropic rapid reaction options for preserving working waterfront properties when they are put up for sale.
+The state and others can support community conversations about potential benefits and drawbacks of alternative ownership models for working waterfront infrastructure.
+Communities and the state should collaborate on options to strengthen working waterfront infrastructure and protect access, considering strategies like development fees or impact fees on non-marine-dependent uses to fund improvements to critical working waterfront infrastructure; and public, private, and philanthropic rapid reaction options for preserving working waterfront properties when they are put up for sale.